ciaramejia3/test.github.io/README.md

 ![Screen Shot 2020-02-26 at 9.33.34 AM.png]({{site.baseurl}}/Screen Shot 2020-02-26 at 9.33.34 AM.png)

-This will prompt you to a CPYSRCF.
-This is a way to make sure your information is correct.
+This will prompt the CPYSRCF.
+This is a way to make sure the information is correct.
 Once viewed, click OK.

 ![Screen Shot 2020-02-26 at 9.38.29 AM.png]({{site.baseurl}}/Screen Shot 2020-02-26 at 9.38.29 AM.png)